 Jump to navigation

 The Colorado Department of Human Services’ goal is to keep children and youth with their birth families.
 However, there are certain situations in which that is not possible or in the best interest of the child.
-In those situations, we seek adoptive families for the children and youth in foster care.
-There is always a need for families, especially for siblings groups and older youth.
+In those situations, we seek adoptive families for children and teens in foster care.
+There is always a need for families, especially for sibling groups and teens.

 Families come in all shapes and sizes, and they change as children become adults.
 Adults who have emancipated from foster care or those who do not have supportive family relationships know firsthand that families look different for everyone.
 They understand that the pain caused by the lack of meaningful family connections can linger well into adulthood.
 The truth is you never outgrow the need for a family.